 4. Follow A Healthy Diet:

 In general, eating foods that instigate an inflammatory response in the body tends to give rise to eczema symptoms on the skin.
 These include dairy products, eggs and oily, fried foods.
-Hence, limiting the consumption of these food groups and eating a diet rich in fibers, proteins, fresh fruits and vegetables and antioxidants can vastly improve dryness in eczema.
-Also Check Out: Anti-Acne Food: Eat Healthy To Heal Acne -Infographic
+Hence, limiting the consumption of these food groups and eating a diet rich in fibres, proteins, fresh fruits and vegetables and antioxidants can vastly improve dryness in eczema.

 5. Dab On Apple Cider Vinegar: